WeegeeNumbuh1/FlightGazer/README.md

 ```
 <details><summary>Windows</summary>

-You can run `git clone --depth 1 https://github.com/WeegeeNumbuh1/FlightGazer \a\different\directory` and manually migrate your config.
+You can run `git clone --depth=1 https://github.com/WeegeeNumbuh1/FlightGazer \a\different\directory` and manually migrate your config.
 </details>

 <details><summary>Upgrading from v.1.x to v.2.x and newer</summary>